How to form a company and what’s involved in running a limited company

 - It may be easier to attract people to invest money in your business.

-- There is no higher rate tax bands.
+- There are no higher rate tax bands.

 - In the event of a partner leaving or somebody dying it is easier to continue the business.